Frequently Asked Questions About The San Juan Islands

 Believe it or not, these are real questions people have asked about the islands.
 Yes, the San Juan Islands seem like a seasonal place, but there is a population of about 16,000 people on the four main ferry-served islands, Lopez, Orcas, Shaw, and San Juan Islands.
 Although some businesses close or are open fewer hours, more and more businesses are staying open year-round, and there is plenty to do in the off-season.

-Celebrate holiday events, go winter hiking at our state and national historical parks, or enjoy a great meal and glass of local wine at one of our local restaurants.
-Browse bookstores, shops, and galleries see fascinating art at the San Juan Islands Museum of Art or visit the three island historical museums.
+Enjoy holiday events like artisan markets and tree lighting celebrations, go winter hiking at our state and national historical parks, or savor a great meal and glass of wine at one of our local restaurants.
+Browse bookstores, shops, and art galleries.
+See fascinating art at the San Juan Islands Museum of Art, or visit the historical museums on each island.
 There's plenty to do while the islands float their way through a cool and misty winter.

 IS ORCAS ISLAND NAMED AFTER THE ORCA WHALE?
 HOW COME THE MAIN ISLANDS HAVE SPANISH NAMES?